JesusG2022/Project-1-cst-438-react-native/README.md

 ### What was your role / which stories did you work on

-- I worked on the poems posts, home page and also made some adjustments to the database.
+- I worked on the poems posts, home page, and also made some adjustments to the database.

 What was the biggest challenge?
-- Adding, removing and updating poem posts for each user was the biggest challenge.
+- Adding, removing, and updating poem posts for each user was the biggest challenge.

 Why was it a challenge?
-- At first the poems weren’t showing on the poems page.
+- At first, the poems weren’t showing on the poems page.
 I would add a post to a user's account and it would display as a post for all the users on the database.

 How was the challenge addressed?
 - I created a UserContext file to wrap around the application and it was able to handle the user’s post better.
-It also made it a lot easier to add a log out button.
+It also made it a lot easier to add a log-out button.

 Favorite / most interesting part of this project
 - My favorite part of this project was coming up with ideas in our team.
-I think that working as a team to build on top of ideas helped us create a unique product.
+Working as a team to build on top of ideas helped us create a unique product.

 If you could do it over, what would you change?
-- If I could do this project again I would probably add more user functionality.
-I think that adding a favorite or a like button would make this app more engaging for the user.
+- If I could do this project again, I would add more user functionality.
+I think that adding aA A favorite or a like button would make this app more engaging for the user.

 What is the most valuable thing you learned?
-- Working on this project helped me get better using GitHub.
+- Working on this project helped me get better at using GitHub.

 # Conclusion